alexanderbird/birdfood.app/README.md

 A family grocery list app: plan like you're using a grocery delivery app; do the shopping yourself.

+## Logging In
+Currently, you must provide an AWS access key and secret key to log in.
+They must resolve to an AWS role with access to read/write the BirdFood database in ca-central-1.

+Username: `household|AWS_ACCESS_KEY_ID`
+Password: `AWS_SECRET_ACCESS_KEY`

+Choose any household ID -- all your entries are scoped to that household.
+The access role should be scoped to only access ddb entries with the household as the partition key.
+Substitute your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Note that the household and the AWS_ACCESS_KEY_ID are separated by a pipe character (`|`).

+The credentials are stored in the Browser local storage until you log out.
+It's your job to make sure those credentials are appropriate to store in a browser's local storage:
+ 1. the AWS account contains only BirdFood data, and
+ 2. the role can only access the `BirdFoodItems` ddb table for its household

 ## Developer Notes
 ### Testing and Linting